estadistika/estadistika.github.io/_posts/2019-06-28-Julia, Python: Working with Relation Databases using  MySQL.jl and PyMySQL.md

 <div id="python-062819-6" class="tabcontent-6" style="display: none;">
   <script src="https://gist.github.com/alstat/789b5aae723486aee01b6c018e61c60a.js"></script>
 </div>
-As you can see, we've created it with no entry yet.
+As you can see, we've created it already, but with no entry yet.
 ### Populating the Table
 Finally, we are going to populate the table in the database by inserting the values row by row.
 <div class="tab" style="margin-bottom: -16px;">